Magento vs Shopify

 Magento has also released a drag-and-drop builder extension to help developers work faster.
 It’s a separate download, but it does reduce the time needed for coding.

-There are many Magento themes on the internet due to the open-source nature of the platform itself.
+There are many Magento themes on the internet due to the platform’s open-source nature.
 It encourages creativity on all fronts, even with themes and templates.

 Large and Helpful Community